🇲🇾 Malaysia

 Bottom Line: Who Should Choose Bank Rakyat?

-Civil servants: Bank Rakyat is your top-2 option alongside BSN.
-The RM 200,000 ceiling, 10-year tenure, and automatic Angkasa deduction make it purpose-built for government employees.
+Civil servants and pesara: Bank Rakyat is your top-3 option alongside BSN MyRinggit-i (4.60% headline winner) and Bank Islam (5.18% SBR-floating).
+The RM 400,000 ceiling, 10-year tenure, fixed-rate stability, and automatic Angkasa deduction make it purpose-built for government employees — and it's the only bank that lends to pesara.
 Compare Bank Rakyat vs BSN on RinggitPlus — take whichever offers the lower monthly instalment for your amount.
-Private sector applicants: Bank Rakyat's member rates (7%+ flat) are less competitive than commercial banks like CIMB, Alliance, and HLB.
+Private sector applicants: Bank Rakyat's BPA-tier SBR-floating rates (6%+) are less competitive than commercial banks like CIMB, Alliance, and HLB.
 Join as a member (RM 1) if you want the cooperative benefits, but compare commercial banks first on rate.

 Check Bank Rakyat + BSN Rates Free — RinggitPlus